DecisionsDev/odm-docker-kubernetes/eks/README.md

 kubectl apply -f ingress-mycompany.yaml
 ```

 After a couple of minutes, the  ALB reflects the ingress configuration.
-Then you access the ODM service by retrieving the URL with this cmd line???:
+Then you access the ODM services by retrieving the URL with this command:

-With this ODM topology in place, you can access to web applications to author, deploy, and test your rule-based decision services.
 ```bash
 $ export ROOTURL=$(kubectl get ingress mycompany| awk '{print $3}' | tail -1)
 ```

+With this ODM topology in place, you can access web applications to author, deploy, and test your rule-based decision services.

-The service is accessible at the following URLs:
+The services are accessible from the following URLs:

 | *Component* | *URL* | *Username/Password* |
 |---|---|---|